 The Neu Bulletin is a daily update of the most exciting new things DIY’s listening to.
-Some of the music you’ll like, some of it you won’t.
 Think of it as a stream of recommendations that every so often pops up something spectacular.
-Most of these are Bandcamp finds, big ups from readers or cheeky submissions that pop out of the inbox.
+Most of these are Bandcamp finds, big ups from readers or cheeky submissions that pop out the inbox.

 Every day we offer up a choice show, a song of the day (branched under the understated heading “Big Neu Thing”) and a little something extra that’s caught our attention.
 Check back here every day for your latest Neu Bulletin delivery and follow our ‘Listen’-tag for everything new music related.

 Gulf make music that sits at the bottom of the belly, swirling around like a queasy sensation.
 Sound weird?
 That’s the charm of their moody, distinctive pop, which occasionally gives way to funk-led rejoice.
 They lead a great Huw Stephens-curated line-up at The Social tonight, joined by head-turners Chelou and Miamigo.

 THE BIG NEU THING:

 Indigo Child - Feel Good Summer Song

 Love at first sight, Indigo Child have us hook, line and sinker with ‘Feel Good Summer Song’, a debut track that sets the London two-piece out as kaleidoscope-loving giants-in-the-making.
 The kind of monstrous, shameless guitar work absent from Tame Impala’s ‘Currents’ steals the show here, but everything built around the hook could be from the brains of Kevin Parker, too.
 A special first work.

 OTHER NEU BUSINESS: